Laser printing: History

 Laser printers brought exceptionally fast and high-quality text printing in multiple fonts on a page, to the business and home markets.
-No other commonly-available printer during this era could also offer this combination of features.
+No other commonly available printer during this era could also offer this combination of features.

 Printing process

-A laser beam (typically, an aluminium gallium arsenide (AlGaAs) semiconductor laser) that can emit red or infrared light) projects an image of the page to be printed onto an electrically-charged, selenium-coated, rotating, cylindrical drum (or, more commonly in subsequent versions, a drum called an organic photoconductor made of N-vinylcarbazole, an organic monomer).
-Photoconductivity allows the charged electrons to fall away from the areas exposed to light.
-Powdered ink (toner) particles are then electrostatically attracted to the charged areas of the drum that have not been laser-beamed.
+A laser beam projects an image of the page to be printed onto an electrically charged, photoconductive, rotating, cylindrical drum.
+Photoconductivity conducts charged electrons away from the areas exposed to laser light.
+Powdered ink (toner) particles are then electrostatically attracted to remaining areas of the drum that have not been laser-beamed.

 The drum then transfers the image onto paper which is passed through the machine by direct contact.
 Finally, the paper is passed onto a finisher, which uses heat to instantly fuse the toner that represents the image onto the paper.

+The laser is typically an aluminium gallium arsenide (AlGaAs) semiconductor laser, which emits red or infrared light.

+The drum is coated with selenium, or more recently, with an organic photoconductor made of N-vinylcarbazole, an organic monomer.

 There are typically seven steps involved in the process, detailed in the sections below.